28 Ways To Earn Passive Income and Help You Reach Financial Independence

 Virtually anyone can open a savings account, and — through the process of compound interest — earn passive income on their deposits.
-Savings accounts don’t come with the potential for big earnings like stocks, but since they’re FDIC-insured, they also don’t come with the risk.
+Savings accounts don’t come with the potential for big earnings like stocks, but they also don’t come with the risk since they’re FDIC insured.
 Take the money you don’t immediately need out of your checking account and put it into an interest-bearing savings account.
-The average interest rate on a savings account is just 0.1 percent, but shopping around should help you find plenty of rates in excess of two percent.
+The average interest rate on a savings account is just 0.06% right now, so you may want to opt for a certificate of deposit instead.

 4. Buy Bonds

 Instead of paying down your debt right away, consider investing in bonds to passively grow the money you have.
 Then when the bond term is up, you can cash out the principal plus interest and pay off debts.
-No investment is foolproof, but — with the exception of riskier high-yield bonds — bonds are generally considered “safe” investments.
+No investment is foolproof, but — except for riskier high-yield bonds — bonds are generally considered “safe” investments.
 However, just how safe will determine what sort of yield you can expect, with riskier bonds paying more.
 Bond yields vary over time as well based on the prevailing interest rates, so be sure to compare options before making a selection.

 5. Rent a Spare Room

 Owning an investment property is out of reach for many, but if you’ve got an extra room, the extra space can become your ticket to a reliable stream of passive income.
 Don’t worry — the days of rolling the dice on a creepy roommate with a classified ad or a post on Craigslist are over because of services like SpareRoom and Cozy that help you advertise your space and screen tenants.
 Once you find a match, you can take some or all of your new roommate’s rent and put it toward paying off debt — like your mortgage — or invest it in other passive income streams.

 6. Sign Up for Cash Back Sites